Gennifer Flowers: Post-controversy years

 Flowers published her memoir Gennifer Flowers: Passion and Betrayal in 1995.
 In it, she stated she was a sexual naïf at the time of her alleged relationship with Clinton; The Baltimore Suns book reviewer credited Flowers with breaking the formerly existing taboo regarding the sexual exploits of sitting politicians.
 The book's initial print run was 100,000 copies.

 After acting in an Australian film in 1987, she played in another independent Australian film in 1992 and in the same year guest starred in the adult-themed television comedy Dream On.
 She then played herself in Play It to the Bone and various TV shows.
 In 1998, Flowers appeared at Wrestlemania XIV alongside Jeff Jarrett to serve as a guest ring announcer.

 Until Hurricane Katrina, she ran a cabaret called the Kelsto Club in a former bordello in New Orleans' French Quarter.
 Flowers made her New York theatre debut in 2004, briefly as a replacement in the Off-Broadway hit Boobs!
 The Musical.

 As of 2007, she lived in Las Vegas, Nevada, where she occasionally wrote a column.
 During this time, she was broadly supportive of the presidential campaign of Hillary Clinton, saying that she wanted to "support my own gender".
 Flowers also denied that she had "any interest whatsoever in getting back out there and bashing Hillary Clinton."

 In 2008, she put what she said were the answering machine tapes of her conversations with Clinton up for auction.

 In November 2012, Flowers claimed that Clinton contacted her as recently as 2005.
 During an interview with Susan Roesgen, Flowers alleged to Roesgen that during her prior sojourn in New Orleans, President Clinton telephoned Flowers while visiting the city and asked for a meeting, which Flowers claims that she declined.

 In 2016, Flowers tweeted her support for the presidential campaign of Donald Trump, and was scheduled to attend a televised debate between him and Democratic nominee Hillary Clinton, whom Flowers had supported in 2007.
-However, the Trump campaign cancelled the invitation after his initial offer.
+However, the Trump campaign canceled the invitation after his initial offer.